Services

 Activities funded

-• Development and commercialization of new and improved broad-acre crop varieties using genomic tools.
+• Development of new and improved broad-acre crop varieties using genomic tools.

-• Use of gene editing tools to improve crop traits or accelerate breeding cycles.
+• Use of gene editing tools for targeted trait improvement, enhancing genetic diversity or accelerating breeding cycles.

 Eligibility